ericwbailey/ericwbailey.website/source/published/accessibility-annotation-kits-only-annotate.md

 Design annotation kits—including accessibility annotation kits—are also <strong>a language with a limited vocabulary</strong>.
 This is because they’re created to be just enough shorthand commentary that they can better guarantee intended output.

 This limited grammar also implicitly helps to <strong>create the language a designer and developer use to communicate</strong>.
-This:
+This impacts:

-1. Impacts the output of what is produced, which in turn
+1. The output of what is produced, which in turn
-1. Impacts the what a person who uses assistive technology experiences.
+1. What a person who uses assistive technology experiences.

 When you have a limited grammar to work with, your language can be inadequate to fully describe the totality of something.
 Don’t believe me?
 Try using [the xkcd Simple Writer](https://xkcd.com/simplewriter/) or [Toki Pona](https://tokipona.org/) to explain what [ARIA](https://www.w3.org/TR/wai-aria/) is.